cityofaustin/Residential-Permitting/_project_steps/1-general-process/define.md

 You need a trade permit if your project includes:

-* Adding or moving an electrical outlet or fixture,
+* adding or moving an electrical outlet or fixture,
-* Installing HVAC,
+* installing HVAC,
-* Moving or adding a plumbing utility,
+* moving or adding a plumbing utility,
-* Or installing a new hot water heater.
+* or installing a new hot water heater.

 Your contractor is responsible for getting the required permits if you are installing or replacing a hot water heater.
 Although contractors are required to get permits for their work, it is up to you to make sure those permits are obtained.